Genomon-Project/fusionfusion/ReadME.md

                   [--filter_same_gene]
 ```
 At least one of --star, --ms2, --th2 arguments should be specified.
-The arguments of --out, resource_dir, resource_dir are mandatory.
+The arguments of --out and --reference_genome are mandatory.
+Set the genome model by --genome_id (default is hg19).
+Currently, we support hg19, hg38 and mm10.
+Also, if you are using GRC-based files (no "chr" in chromosome names), set --grc.
 For other arguments, please type `fusionfusion -h`.
 Although we believe default settings are fine for 100bp-length paired read data.,
 tuning *min_cover_size* may help improve the accuracy.